-$$\Delta V = \frac{1}{C} \int i dt$$
+$$\Delta V = \frac{1}{C} \int idt$$

-Output voltage variation will depend on two factors: loop bandwidth and output capacitance.
+The relationship to output voltage variation will depend on two aspects, loop bandwidth and output capacitance.
 The output capacitance will determine how far the voltage will fall over a given time.
-With more capacitance, the drop in voltage will fall at a decreased rate.
-This is the reason that more capacitance provides a better transient response for the same given bandwidth.
+With more capacityance, the drop in voltage will fall at a decreased rate.
+This is the reason that for the same bandwidth, more capacitance provides a better transient response.

-$$\Delta V \downarrow = \frac{1}{\uparrow C} \int i dt$$
+$$\Delta V \downarrow = \frac{1}{\uparrow C} \int idt$$

-The time it takes for the regulator to respond is directly proportional to its bandwidth gain.
-Higher bandwidth control loops respond quicker causing a reduced drop on the supply for the same amount of capacitance.
+Also, the time it takes for the regulator to respond is directly proportional to its gain bandwidth.
+Higher bandwidth control loops respond quicker causing a reduced droop on the supply for the same amount of capacitance.

-$$\Delta V \downarrow = \frac{1}{C} \int i dt \downarrow$$
+$$\Delta V \downarrow = \frac{1}{C} \int idt \downarrow$$

 Final recovery back to the regulated voltage is the final phase of transient response and the most important factors are gain and time.
 Higher gain at higher frequency will get the output voltage closer to its regulation point quicker.
-The final settling point will be determined by the load regulation, which is proportional to DC (0Hz) gain and the associated loss terms.
+The final settling point will be determined by the load regulation, which in proportional to DC (0Hz) gain and the associated loss terms.

-There are other factors that contribute to large signal transient response, such as source impedance, phase margin, and PSRR.
+There are other factors that contribute to large signal transient response, such as source impedance, phase margin and PSRR.
 For example, if the input voltage drops due to source impedance during a load transient, this will contribute to the output voltage deviation by filtering through to the output reduced by the loops PSRR at the frequency of the voltage transient.
 It is straightforward: good input capacitance reduces the source impedance at high frequencies.
 Having between 35° and 45° of phase margin will help speed up the recovery time.
 This is caused by the initial overshoot in response to the loop sensing a low voltage.